-- Take as rigorous an academic program as you can handle. - Your GPA (grade point average) and class rank begin with your ninth grade classes.
+- > Take as rigorous an academic program as you can handle. - Your GPA (grade point average) and class rank begin with your ninth grade classes.
 Resolve to get the best grades possible. - Create a list of all the activities, clubs and community services in which you are involved.
-Add to this "Brag List" throughout high school. - > Start exploring your career interests. - > Take the career inventory in the Career Center using the Discover Software Program. - Attend Career presentations of interest to you. - Discuss your career/college intentions and interests with your parents and counselor. - Make a list of reasons why you should go to college. - ➤ Be sure to map out a plan for four years of course work in high school.
-Remember to include a minimum of 16 academic units necessary for college placement. - Begin to visit some college campuses for exploration and to get a "feel" for the college life. - Your counselor has career and college information of value to you.
-These include catalogs, videos, and computer software.
+Add to this "Brag List" throughout high school. - > Start exploring your career interests. - > Take the career inventory in the Career Center using the Discover Software Program. - > Attend Career presentations of interest to you. - > Discuss your career/college intentions and interests with your parents and counselor. - > Make a list of reasons why you should go to college. - Be sure to map out a plan for four years of course work in high school.
+Remember to include a minimum of 16 academic units necessary for college placement. - > Begin to visit some college campuses for exploration and to get a "feel" for the college life. - Your counselor has career and college information of value to you.
+These include catalogs, videos, and computer software. - > Your counselor has career and college information of value to you.